Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 Another important Fellowship that mathematical scientists are encouraged to apply for, at the same time as the AMS Congressional Fellowship, is the AAAS Science & Technology Policy Fellowship program.
 AAAS Fellows serve in Congress or in an Executive branch agency.
 (Note that the AAAS fellowship deadline is earlier than the AMS deadline; the AAAS application portal on their website is open June 1 - Nov 1)

 Prospective Fellows must demonstrate expertise in an area of mathematical sciences; possess a good scientific and technical background; understand and demonstrate sensitivity toward political and social issues; and, most importantly, display a strong interest and some experience in applying personal knowledge toward solving societal problems.

 For the Sept.
-2020 - Aug.
-2021 Fellowship year, the stipend will be US$81,548, with allowances for relocation and professional travel, plus a contribution toward health insurance.
+2021 - Aug.
+2022 Fellowship year, the stipend will be US$86,335, with allowances for relocation and professional travel, plus a contribution toward health insurance.

-To apply, submit a statement expressing interest and qualifications, and a current CV, and arrange for the AMS to receive three letters of recommendation by Feb.
-15, 2020.
+Applications accepted September 1, 2020 through February 1, 2021.
+To apply, submit a statement expressing interest and qualifications, and a current CV, and arrange for the AMS to receive three letters of recommendation by the February 1st deadline.

 As a theoretical mathematician interested in working on climate change initiatives, I was unsure how to navigate from academia to policy.
 The AMS Congressional Fellowship offers a bridge between these two worlds, providing a unique opportunity to experience firsthand the critical role that scientists play in government.
 This fellowship year has not only been an invaluable learning experience about the legislative process, but it has also enabled me to better understand and appreciate the utility of a mathematician's transferable skills.